Kentucky Department for Libraries and Archives

-“We are committed to meeting the informational needs of the citizens of Kentucky.
-One important element in meeting this goal is the promotion of partnerships and collaborative efforts between public libraries, academic institutions, public agencies and private businesses of the Commonwealth.
-Using available federal and state resources, we assist public libraries in meeting the needs of our citizens by providing materials and professional consultative services on a myriad of topics, as well as targeted training opportunities -- face-to-face and online -- for the public library community.
+"The Kentucky Department for Libraries and Archives is committed to meeting the informational needs of the citizens of Kentucky.
+One important element in meeting this goal is establishing and promoting partnerships and collaborative efforts between ourselves and public libraries, academic institutions, public agencies and private businesses across the Commonwealth.
+Using available federal and state resources, we provide electronic and physical access to materials and documents to researchers and governmental officials.
+We assist public libraries in meeting the needs of our citizens by providing materials and professional consultative services on a myriad of topics, as well as targeted training opportunities, both face-to-face and online.
 Funding received from IMLS is a crucial component in allowing us to provide these services and resources."

-IMLS Funds: $548,765
+IMLS Funds: $19,491

 Kentucky Talking Book Library

-IMLS Funds: $410,761
+IMLS Funds: $407,407

 Five-Year Plan Highlights